Introduction & Terminology

 We understand that some people are resolute when it comes to not using a filter.
 However, we don’t recommend this and we urge you to use one, especially if you are an inexperienced betta keeper.

 Sometimes people don’t want to use a filter because they can be bulky and sometimes don’t suit the look of a betta bowl.
 However, a bowl isn’t ideal for a betta, and we would recommend using a rectangular tank with a filter.
-You can read more about this in our ‘can I keep a betta in a bowl’ article.

 If you are reluctant to keeping a betta without a filter, consider the points below.

 What you should consider about filtration: